BREAD5940/webdocs/docs/learn/falconlib/pathing.md

  - RamseteTracker, which uses the RAMSETE time-varying non linear reference controller to correct for disturbances in real time
    - This sentence basically won us Innovation in Control in 2019

 To use a trajectory tracker, call the `reset` method on the tracker with the new trajectory to follow, and call the `nextState` method repeatedly to calculate Chassis speeds (TODO link Kinematics article).
 These should next be fed into your robot's `DifferentialDrive` model to calculate velocities for the left and right wheels, and the velocities and feed forwards fed to the appropriate motor controllers.
-Note that the `TrajectoryTrackerDriveBase` and `TankDriveSubsystem` contain methods to abstract this calculation away and will take the raw `TrajectoryTrackerOutput`.
-This is an example, skeleton command to follow a path:
+Note that the `TrajectoryTrackerDriveBase` and `TankDriveSubsystem` contain methods to abstract this calculation away and will take the raw `TrajectoryTrackerOutput` and perform feedforward calculations for you.
+This example command will follow a path using a drive base which inherits `TrajectoryTrackerDriveBase`.

 ```Kotlin
 class StandardTrajectoryTracker(